wilsonmar/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1694649967/aws-marketing-1205x224_uaojtf.png"><img alt="aws-marketing-1205x224.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1694649967/aws-marketing-1205x224_uaojtf.png"></a>

    PROTIP: Right-click on each link to "open in a new tab".
+Then quickly switch back and forth between this tutorial and other browser tabs by pressing <strong>Command+`</strong> (backtick at the left of the 1 key).
+However, tabs set to full-screen are not accessible this way but by pressing shift+command+/ to see the menu to select the tab you want to switch to.

    Also, <strong>bookmark</strong> this page in your browser for quicker frequent access.
-Quickly switch back and forth between this tutorial and other tabs by  pressing <strong>Command+`</strong> (backtick) to the left of the 1 key.

    ### Sign-up pages